emotion-js/emotion/docs/typescript.md

 ## TypeScript

-Emotion includes TypeScript definitions for `styled` components.
-The definitions include type inferences for both html elements and React components.
+Emotion includes TypeScript definitions for `styled` components that include type inferences for both html elements as well as React components.

 ### html elements